A standard deduction is essentially a tax deduction permitted regardless of the expenditure or investment the individual involved has undertaken.

 An increasing number of individuals are deliberately taking on debt.

 High personal debt is another reason for a larger reliance on regular income.
 People are more motivated to work if they have to pay back their debts each month.
 Mortgages and other housing loans are the main topics here.
 To determine which nations have the highest levels of household debt, Eurostat compared average household debt to average household income.
-At the top of the list are Cyprus, the Netherlands, and Denmark.
+Cyprus, the Netherlands, and Denmark are at the top of the list.
 According to the international survey findings, up to 25% of workers experience stress due to a lack of money or other financial issues.

 Around the time they turn 30 when they establish their own families and settle their housing issues, people become the most sensitive to their pay.